 Best practice 7: Local authorities should have access to at least two Independent Persons.
+For Henfield Parish Council the Independent Persons are: West Sussex Association of Local Councils (WSALC) and the appointed Internal Auditors

-Best practice 8: An Independent Person should be consulted as to whether to undertake a formal investigation on an allegation, and should be given the option to review and comment on allegations which the responsible officer is minded to dismiss as being without merit, vexatious, or trivial.
+Best practice 8: An Independent Person should be consulted as to whether to undertake a formal investigation on an allegation and should be given the option to review and comment on allegations which the responsible officer is minded to dismiss as being without merit, vexatious, or trivial.